Nirvana in Buddhism

 Aniconic carving representing the final nirvana of a Buddha at Sanchi.

-Nirvana or nibbana (Sanskrit: निर्वाण; IAST: '; Pali: ') is the extinguishing of the passions, the "blowing out" or "quenching" of the activity of the grasping mind and its related unease.
+Nirvana or nibbana (Sanskrit: निर्वाण; IAST: '; Pali: ') is the extinguishing of the passions, the "blowing out" or "quenching" of the activity of the grasping mind and its related suffering, stresses, and unease.
 Nirvana is the goal of many Buddhist paths, and leads to the soteriological release from dukkha ('suffering') and rebirths in saṃsāra.
 Nirvana is part of the Third Truth on "cessation of dukkha" in the Four Noble Truths, and the "summum bonum of Buddhism and goal of the Eightfold Path."

 In all forms of Buddhism, Nirvana is regarded as the highest or supreme religious goal.
 It is often described as the unconditioned or uncompounded (Skt.: asaṃskṛta, Pali: asankhata), meaning it is beyond all forms of conditionality — not subject to change, decay, or the limitations of time and space.
 Nirvana is typically seen as being outside the realm of dependent arising (pratītyasamutpāda), representing a truth that transcends cause and effect, as well as all conventional dualities such as existence and non-existence, or life and death.
 Nirvana is also said to transcend all conceptual frameworks, being beyond the grasp of ordinary human perception.